teamlumos/terraform-provider-lumos/docs/resources/app_store_app.md

 - `require_additional_approval` (Boolean) Only turn on when working with sensitive permissions to ensure a smooth employee experience.
 Requires replacement if changed.
 - `require_manager_approval` (Boolean) When a user makes an access request, require that their manager approves the request before moving on to additional approvals.
 Requires replacement if changed.

+Read-Only:

+- `response_describes_entire_approval_workflow` (Boolean) Indicates whether the approval configuration is fully represented by the existing API.
+If False, the approval configuration may contain additional stages or conditional approval chains not reflected in the v1 API.
+Default: false

 <a id="nestedatt--request_flow--admins"></a>
 ### Nested Schema for `request_flow.admins`